Pregnancy & Parenting

 Nature-inspired names have also been on the up-and-up in recent years and 2023 is no different.
 Ivy is predicted to be the top name of 2023 moving up 221 places since 2010.
 This name is derived from the old English word for the ivy plant “ifig” and also has roots in Ancient Greek culture as a symbol of eternity and loyalty.

 The name Harper comes in second place in the rankings for 2023.
-This name used to be used for baby boys but has recently switched to baby girls.
+This name used to be used for baby boys but has ecently switched to baby girls.
 This makes it an excellent gender neutral name for those who want a slightly less “girly” name.
 Inspiration for this trend could come from David and Victoria Beckham’s daughter who is the youngest of their children.

 Luna is another nature-inspired name that makes it into the top three most popular name predictionspredicitons of 2023.
 Luna is the latin word for moon and we think there are a couple of potential reasons why it's a trending name.
 Not only is it the name of a popular character from the Harry Potter series, it is also the name of Chrissy Teigen and John Legend’s daughter.